-Unfortunately, this is a problem many vegans face because of lack of knowledge of complacency when it comes to choosing the right foods and supplements.
-But one of the most popular vegan hair, skin and nail supplements is “Hair Anew”.
-You can check it out here (link to Amazon).
+Unfortunately, this is a problem many vegans face because of complacency when it comes to choosing the right foods and supplements.

 When I started a vegan diet, my hair started to look much healthier and thicker (click here to see pictures) than it had ever been.
-My skin also started to look younger and clearer, and I felt great!
-I would often get random compliments when just out and about doing my own thing.
+My skin also started to look younger, clearer, and I felt great!
+I would often get random compliments about my hair when just out and about doing my own thing.

 However, after many years on the diet, I made some mistakes that lead to deficiencies which caused some hair thinning and a reappearance of acne!
 Now that I’ve corrected these mistakes and my hair grew back super thick again and my skin and complexion cleared up.

 I want to make sure that you don’t make these mistakes which are so common.
 Taking a supplement to prevent deficiencies is the easiest way to give you some assurance that you’re getting vital nutrients you need.

 Below are four supplements which provide many of the nutrients required for amazing skin, hair, and nails.

 - HairAnew – One of the most popular supplements for hair growth.
 A well-rounded supplement containing high doses of biotin, silica, and zinc.

 - Garden of Life – Skin, Hair, Nails supplement derived from entirely natural and organic ingredients.
 Designed for vegans and provides many powerful antioxidants to improve skin and hair health.